open5e/open5e/source/monsters/tome-of-beasts/A/fidele-angel.rst

 it is in eagle form.

-**To My Lover’s Side.** If separated from its mate, each fidele angel can use both plane shift and teleport 1/day to reunite.
+**To My Lover’s Side.** If separated from its mate, each fidele angel can use both :ref:`srd:plane-shift` and :ref:`srd:teleport` 1/day to reunite.

 **Unshakeable Fidelity.** Fidele angels are never voluntarily without their partners.
 No magical effect or power can